Microsoft Teams

 Managed Notifications (recommended)

-Microsoft Teams delivery requires a one-time Teams Workflow setup, described below. -
+Routing rules and Microsoft Teams credentials are configured in the Causely UI.
+The UI stores configuration that the Mediator reads at runtime.
+Microsoft Teams delivery also requires a one-time Teams Workflow setup, described below. -

-Routing and notification rules for Managed Notifications are configured in the Causely UI: Set up notification routing in the UI
+For routing rules and filters in the UI, see Set up notification routing in the UI.

 Managed Notifications (Recommended)